-This is an ITP swirl using Bramble Berry Cucumber and Kiwi Fragrance and Chrome Green Oxide blended with Brites for CP Yellow and poured into the super-easy to use-and-unmould Silicone Column Mould.
+This is an ITP swirl using Chrome Green Oxide blended with Brites for CP Yellow and poured into the super-easy to use-and-unmould Silicone Column Mould.

 The most important thing with ITP style colouring is to avoid overtracing the soap.
 If it is too thick, it won't swirl well and will clump instead of flowing.
 Also important is to use a Fragrance or Essential Oil that doesn't accelerate trace.
 (Just check the notes on each of our Fragrances so you know what to expect).

-As this log is scented with Cucumber & Kiwi Fragrance, we coloured our batch with a combination of Chrome Green Oxide and Brites for CP Yellow to liven up the earthy chrome green oxide.
-In the base portion 3/4 teaspoon White Pearl Mica lightens up the base nicely.
+Originally this log was scented with Cucumber & Kiwi Fragrance, which has now been deleted.
+We recommend using Lemongrass and Exotic Lime Fragrance as a substitute.
+We coloured our batch with a combination of Chrome Green Oxide and Brites for CP Yellow to liven up the earthy chrome green oxide.
+In the base portion 3/4 teaspoon White Satin Mica lightens up the base nicely.

 If you are comfortable pouring traced cold process soap into the vertical mould, the technique is relatively easy to achieve.
 We do recommend you make a few batches before trying an ITP swirl with the vertical mould